 DIFFERENTIATED QR CODE TASK CARDS

-Let me paint a picture for you using subtraction.
 When I teach ANY skill, I always start concrete for all my students.
 Do all of them need it?
 No, but I offer it to all to start.
-So imagine we’re getting ready for our subtraction lesson and I explain types of problems we’re going to be solving today.
+So imagine we’re getting ready for a subtraction lesson and I explain types of problems we’re going to be solving today.
 I can see some anxious looks and nervous students in front of me.
 But then I add in that we’re using manipulatives and I SHOW them the “toys” they get to play with during math.
 We know kids LOVE to play with manipulatives and it is usually a sad moment for them when they are “no longer needed” in the lesson.
 So you can picture the excitement of seeing counters, mini erasers, or even food as their manipulatives!
-So now we have instant engagement PLUS I have begun to eliminate some of those math worries.
+Now we have instant engagement PLUS we begin to eliminate some of those math worries.

 When I’m planning out my math lessons and what these components will look like, I like to use the standards from the grade directly above me and below me to see how best to differentiate for students.
 If students are struggling, I will use the lower grade standards to teach in small groups.
 If students have already mastered the skill we’re doing, I will look at the higher grade standards to challenge them.
 But no matter what, we start out concrete before representations and abstract concepts.
 They are given ample strategies, materials, and proper scaffolding to help them be successful.
 This is what our math looks like.